PREMIER ANNUAL EVENTS

-Our premier annual events are open to members and non-members
+Our premier annual events are open to both members and non-members:

 This popular event began as an evening of concurrent dinners in major Big Apple restaurants, offering specially crafted menus and meet-the-chef opportunities.
 As we navigate the changes in our restaurant and hospitality industry, we look forward to creating opportunities and continuing to support the dining industry via our members, colleagues, friends, and sponsors.

-These upcoming monthly events are open to LDNY members and non-members
+Our events are open to both LDNY members and non-members: